wentam/unified-inhibit/README.md

 auto-suspend:

 ```
-uinhibitd --inhibit-action "xautolock -disable" \
+uinhibitd --inhibit-action "some-auto-locker --disable" \
-          --uninhibit-action "xautolock -enable"
+          --uninhibit-action "some-auto-locker --enable"
 ```

-Disables xautolocker while there is an active inhibit.
+Disables the auto locker while there is an active inhibit.
 This will capture the inhibit state from all interfaces.

 --ia/--uia are shorthand for these flags.
 Inhibit-type specific flags are planned.